Alkarion02/odin-recipes/README.md

 # Basic Projects Repositary
-Contains basic projects built using html and css.
+A project repositary which contains beginner level projects.
+Languages used for making this projects are html and css.